Leveraging the EN-16931 for compliance in and outside Europe

-The European Directive on electronic invoicing for public authorities (EN 2014/55 / EU) defined a standard invoice (European Norm core invoice aka EN-16930) and made it mandatary to be supported by all public organizations throughout the European Union.
-At the same time, a number of building blocks have been defined as EIF (European Interoperability Framework), that combined with the EN-16931 provide a definition for VAT compliance.
+The European Directive on electronic invoicing for public authorities (EN 2014/55 / EU) defined a standard invoice (European Norm core invoice aka EN-16930) and made its support mandatary for all public organizations throughout the European Union.

 Legal context

-The EU has facilitated this with the 2010/45 amendment to the VAT Directive and with the e-Invoicing directive 2014/55.
+The EU has facilitated this with the 2010/45 amendment to the VAT Directive and with the e-invoicing directive 2014/55.

 Invoice standard with a semantic model

-Semantic interoperability ensures that the precise format and meaning of exchanged data and information is preserved and understood throughout exchanges between parties
+Semantic interoperability ensures that the precise format and meaning of exchanged data and information is preserved and understood throughout exchanges between parties.

 Additional specifications to the model